kennylimyx/plaidml/README.md

 Once the model is compiled, you should see this:
 INFO:plaidml:Opening device "metal_intel(r)_hd_graphics_530.0"

-8. Check GPU acitvity using activity monitor
-Launch activity monitor
+Pro tip: Check GPU acitvity using activity monitor Launch activity monitor
 Go to window -> gpu history